cpllab/lm-zoo/docs/quickstart.rst

   $ wget https://cpllab.github.io/lm-zoo/metamorphosis.txt -O metamorphosis.txt
   $ head -n3 metamorphosis.txt
-  Pulling latest Docker image for cpllab/language-models:rnng.
-  One morning , when UNK-INITC UNK-INITC woke from troubled dreams , he found himself transformed in his bed into a horrible UNK-LC .
+  One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a horrible vermin.
-  He lay on his UNK-LC-DASH back , and if he lifted his head a little he could see his brown UNK-LC-ly , slightly UNK-LC-ed and divided by UNK-LC-s into stiff sections .
+  He lay on his armour-like back, and if he lifted his head a little he could see his brown belly, slightly domed and divided by arches into stiff sections.
-  The UNK-LC-ing was hardly able to cover it and seemed ready to slide off any moment .
+  The bedding was hardly able to cover it and seemed ready to slide off any moment.
-  ...

   $ lm-zoo tokenize ngram metamorphosis.txt
   Pulling latest Docker image for cpllab/language-models:ngram.